 Each new issue will generally be for a 10 year term, which means the lending rate will be set from the date of funding for a period of 10 years.
 Members have the option to borrow for periods ranging from of 5 to 30 years, therefore, any terms that exceed the 10 year period will have the lending rate reset starting in year 11.
 Typically, the rate will be reset for the next 5 years covering the start of year 11 to the end of year 15, and this “5 year reset process” will continue as required (i.e. until loan obligations mature).
 Interest payments will be required semi-annually; with the first interest payment being 6 months after proceeds are received.
 Interest costs over the life of the loan are based on the original amount borrowed.

 Principal repayments will occur annually, commencing one year after funds are received.
 Associated with each principal payment is an “actuarial adjustment” which is a ‘non-cash reduction’ of your loan balance.
 Actuarials are the expected earnings that the MFA anticipates it will realize on each principal repayment.
 The outstanding loan obligation to the MFA at any point in time is the “Gross Loan request” less the sum of the “Accumulated principal payments & Actuarial adjustments” to date – or in other words, the reducing balance on the amortization schedule at the most current date.
-For further details on the capital borrowing process see information contained on the status of loans document and the sample amortization schedules.
+For further details on the capital borrowing process see information contained on the Status of Loans document and the Long Term Debt Amortization Schedules.

 Surplus Payments: If the MFA earns more than the actuarial associated with a loan, then that excess is paid back to the borrower once the loan is repaid either at the maturity date of the loan or the early full repayment date – see 'early loan payments' below.
 Surplus payments are made on the date the loan is extinguished.

-- Regional Hospital Districts - February 15, 2019: Capital Borrowing bylaws, RHD Liability Certificates and Requests for Long Term Financing due to MFA.
+- Regional Hospital Districts – February 19, 2021: Certified Capital Borrowing bylaws, RHD Liability Certificates and Requests for Long Term Financing due to MFA.